Adesdesk/Team201_Web_App_With_Rust/README.md

 # Team201_Web_App_With_Rust
-This repo is a simple implementation of the communication between client and server sides to a full stack web application with rust programming language as developed by Team201 in a practice project.
+In this repo are two rust-based programs.
+One, a simple implementation of the communication between client and server sides to a full stack web application with rust programming language.
+The second program is a natural languages detection application.
+These are separated using two branches.